XZiar/RayRenderer/README.md

 [![Build Status](https://travis-ci.org/XZiar/RayRenderer.svg?branch=master)](https://travis-ci.org/XZiar/RayRenderer)

-A messy renderer based on my old RayTrace project.

-But it's not a renderer yet, it's just a collection of utilities.
+No it's not a renderer.

+That's just an excuse for me to write a collection of utilities which "will be used for the renderer".

+Maintaing and growing the project is much more fun than make it actually renderable. :sweat_smile:

 ### Changes from old project